Sammyjo20/Sammyjo20/README.md

 I build web apps for the financial industry and developer community.
 During the day I work at Team Codepotato, a web development agency who build "spudtacular" applications for the financial industry.

 ### Current Projects

+#### Saloon
+Saloon is tool to help you build better integrations with third party APIs.
+It provides you with an eloquent, standardised syntax that will scale with your team.
+With Saloon, you don't have to worry about the underlying HTTP Client like Guzzle and spend more time with the data that APIs give you.

 #### Lasso

 Lasso is your asset "wrangler" (see what I did there).
 It's built for Laravel, and it automatically compiles your Webpack/Laravel Mix assets and uploads them to a Filesystem of your choice.
 It will then download those assets on all your web servers.